4ddev/Disk-Space-Monitor/README.md

 sudo chmod 700 .scripts/disk_space_monitor.sh
 ```

+Start the installation process - verify that you changed the directory to .scripts
-Start the Installing routine - this will generate the Cronjob and a logrotate configuration also this will generate the default message and password file
+This will generate a cronjob at 4AM and a logrotate configuration file also some default files in the directory will be generated
+The cronjob will be generated as root user
 ```
-sudo .scripts/disk_space_monitor.sh -i
+sudo /bin/bash -c "cd .scripts; ./disk_space_monitor.sh -i"
 ```

 Store your smtp Password to the generated Password file

 ```
-sudo echo "YOUR_PASSWORD" > .scripts/smtp_pw.txt
+sudo /bin/bash -c 'echo "YOUR_PASSWORD" > .scripts/smtp_pw.txt'
 ```

 Store a default Message in the message file

 ```
-sudo echo "Your message" > .scripts/message.txt
+sudo /bin/bash -c 'echo "YOUR MESSAGE" > .scripts/message.txt'
 ```